joelchan/notenote.link/_notes/Syllabus.md

 ### Epistemological Bingo (Credit/no credit, 15% of grade):

 Attend at least **four** talks hosted by the iSchool, elsewhere on campus, or within your broader scholarly community (e.g. virtual conference talks, symposia, etc).

-You will be assigned a bingo card collaboratively created by iSchool faculty and made up of theories and concepts common in the many disciplines that make up iSchool research.
+You will be [assigned](https://umd.instructure.com/courses/1312227/pages/epistemological-bingo-assignments) a bingo card collaboratively created by iSchool faculty and made up of theories and concepts common in the many disciplines that make up iSchool research.

 Whenever a guest lecture uses a concept or makes an assumption listed on your card, mark the square, and provide a 2-3 sentence summary of how they used that concept or assumption in their work.
+Please also grab a concrete quote or screenshot if you can so we can learn from it!

 Sources of talks include:

 -   HCIL, CASCI, CLIP & DCIC talks
 -   Job candidate talks